awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-schemas.md

 You can also create and manage external databases and external tables using Hive data definition language \(DDL\) using Athena or a Hive metastore, such as Amazon EMR\.

 **Note**
-We recommend using Amazon Redshift to create and manage your Redshift Spectrum external databases and external tables\.
+We recommend using Amazon Redshift to create and manage external databases and external tables in Redshift Spectrum\.

 ### Viewing Redshift Spectrum Databases in Athena<a name="c-spectrum-athena-external-catalogs"></a>